felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 to participate in your journey and share knowledge with you.

 The format you use to review your books doesn't matter.
-It can be a website like me, a page in your notebook, a Word document, etc. As long as you use your words to write about the subject you read about, you will do fine.
+It can be a website like me, a page in your notebook, a Word document, an email, a spreadsheet, etc. As long as you use your words to write about the subject you read about, you will do fine.
 The easiest it is for you to access that information once you're done, the better.